gracenote/django-health-monitor/docs/usage.rst

 Where:

 - <uid> is a unique identifier for the asset that is being tracked.
 The unique identifier must be an integer.
 - <test_name> is the name of a scoring logic test.
-Implementation will be described in the following section.
 - <subscriber> is a required attribute that must be attached to scoring logic allowing unique suites of tests.
-Implementation will be described in the following section.
 - The <start_time> and <end_time> are time filters and must be passed in UTC and in the format ``'%Y-%m-%dT%H:%M:%SZ'``.